Difference Between Civil and Criminal Cases in Pakistan (2025 Guide)

 Can heirs need both documents?

 Yes.
-If the estate includes both movable and immovable assets, heirs may require both a Succession Certificate and a Letter of Administration.
+Where the estate includes both movable and immovable assets, heirs typically need both — a succession certificate for the movable side and a letter of administration for the immovable side.

 Can overseas Pakistanis apply?